timbru31/SilkSpawnersEcoAddon/README.md

 [![Join the chat at https://gitter.im/timbru31/SilkSpawners](https://badges.gitter.im/timbru31/SilkSpawners.svg)](https://gitter.im/timbru31/SilkSpawners?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Info
-This CraftBukkit/Spigot plugin adds an optional economy feature (via Vault or XP or both) to charge the changing of spawners
+This CraftBukkit/Spigot plugin adds an optional economy feature (via Vault or XP or both) to charge different cases
+* Charging for
+  * Breaking spawners
+  * Changing spawners
+  * Placing spawners
 * Uses pure SilkSpawners API
 * Fallback and flexible configuration of each mob
 * Name and ID support
-* No multiple charging of a mob
+* No multiple charging of a mob (when changing)
 * Second command/action as a confirmation needed (optional)

 *Third party features, all of them can be disabled*